Concepts of Attachment Theory

 Safe Haven

-A ‘Safe Haven’ can be used to refer to the physical distance required to make a child feel safe; for example, for a young baby this could be through skin-to-skin contact, and for a toddler, it may be them having visual contact with their caregiver (O'Shaughnessy et al, 2023).
+A ‘Safe Haven’ can be used to refer to the physical distance required to make a child feel safe; for example, for a young baby this could be through skin-to-skin contact, or for a toddler, it may be them having visual contact with their caregiver (O'Shaughnessy et al, 2023).

-Having trust in the availability and responsiveness of a ‘Safe Haven’ is not only advantageous throughout childhood, but it is associated with positive outcomes many years later for children who have grown up in adversity (England et al, 2011, cited in Foster et al, 2025).
+Having trust in the availability and responsiveness of a ‘Safe Haven’ is not only advantageous throughout childhood, but it is associated with delivering positive outcomes many years later for children who have grown up in adversity (England et al, 2011, cited in Foster et al, 2025).

 Secure Base